azier33/DDM/README.md

     conda install -r requirements.txt

 ### Datasets
 We use the Sevirlr and MovingMnist datasets.
-See [dataset.md](./dataset/dataset.md) for detailed data structure.
+See [dataset.md](./data/dataset.md) for detailed data structure.

-Please adjust the `sequences` folder path in `dataset/path_manager.py`.
+Please adjust the `dataset` folder path in training and test scripts.

 ## 📌 Training
-Train the Triplane Autoencoder and then the Triplane Diffusion.
+Train the DDM Diffusion.
 You can set dataset using `--dataset /path/to/sevir` or `--dataset path/to/MM`.
-In/outpainting and semantic scene completion refinement are only possible with SemanticKITTI datasets.

 ### Trianing